creamcamp/git-academy/README.md

 2. Make changes, commit them!
 3. Open the PR!

-### Mistake line!
-REMOVE ME!!!

 ## Keep in touch:
 In case you have any code suggestions or just say hello!
-Keep in touch with me directly through: **office@cream.camp**
+Keep in touch with me directly through: **office@cream.camp** tYpo